karan/Pixels/README.md

 Share Your Pixels
 ==========

+Bedore anything, **make sure you have the latest fork of this repo**.
 If you'd like to share your pixels, please add it/them in [Samples](https://github.com/thekarangoel/Pixels#samples) and send a pull request.